 The career switch

-I joined a business club to get some clients.
-Fortunately, there was an old friend of mine who was the first to give me a chance to build his branding and website.
-After that, I rolled out a few projects that gave me a taste of branding, web design and web development for small businesses.
+I joined a business club to recruit clients.
+Fortunately, there was an old friend of mine who first gave me a chance to build his branding and website (you always need a bit of luck when starting out).
+Afterwards, I rolled out a few projects that gave me a taste of branding, web design and web development for small businesses.